wamp-proto/wamp-proto/rfc/text/basic/remote_procedure_call.md

 ## Caller Leaving During an RPC Invocation {#rpc-caller-leaving}

-If, after the *Dealer* sends an INVOCATION but before it receives a YIELD or ERROR response, the *Dealer* detects the original *Caller* leaving or disconnecting, then the *Dealer* shall send an INTERRUPT to the *Callee* if both the *Dealer* and *Callee* support the *[Call Canceling](#rpc-call-canceling)* advanced feature.
+If, after the *Dealer* sends an INVOCATION but before it receives a YIELD or ERROR response, the *Dealer* detects the original *Caller* leaving or disconnecting, then the *Dealer* shall send an INTERRUPT to the *Callee* if both the *Dealer* and *Callee* support the *[Call Cancelling](#rpc-call-cancelling)* advanced feature.
 That INTERRUPT message MUST have `Options.mode` set to `"killnowait"` to indicate to the *Callee* that no response should be sent for the INTERRUPT.

 {align="left"}
         ,------.          ,------.          ,------.